Nightcall (song): Usage in media

+"Nightcall" plays in the background of a flashback scene in the film The Lincoln Lawyer.
+It also plays during the opening credits of the 2011 film Drive, and in scene 25 of Our RoboCop Remake, both directed by Nicolas Winding Refn.
+The song was used in a commercial for the Sony Xperia phone promoting its low-light camera features.
+The song is also featured in the CW show Riverdale in episode 99.
+In 2022 and 2023, it was used in a commercial for Volvo C40 Recharge.

 The song was also used in the soundtrack for the film The Lincoln Lawyer, directed by Brad Furman and starring Matthew McConaughey.
+The song is sampled by Russian band Bi-2 in their lead single « Чёрное солнце » on their 2017 album Горизонт событий.
 It was sampled by Lupe Fiasco for his single "American Terrorist III", as well as by Vinny Cha$e & Kid Art for their 2012 song "Drive" as a bonus track on Golden Army.
 It was also sampled by Childish Gambino for his song "R.I.P" featuring Bun B on his mixtape Royalty and by Will Young for his 2012 song called "Losing Myself".
 "Nightcall" was covered by English band London Grammar for their debut album, If You Wait (2013).
 It was also covered by former Bluetones frontman Mark Morriss on his second solo album, A Flash of Darkness, and by English shoegaze band My Vitriol.